An introduction

 On this long road, I found that you never stop learning in journalism, as long as you look up to the right people.
 Life blessed me with great bosses (most of the time, anyway), who taught me a zillion things.

 At Clarín, news editors pushed me to write colorful, punchy yet thorough and accurate copy.
 At Columbia, a maestro like Sandy Padwe instilled in me the notion that you can’t be a journalist without “fire in your belly.”
 At the A.P., morning, night and overnight shifts on the news and sports desks sharpened my editing skills, speed and instant news judgment.
 At The Star-Ledger, a seasoned bureau chief showed me there’s always one more question to ask before you come back to the newsroom.
 The Daily News in New York gave me room to grow in return for my reliability and availability as a freelancer.
 At Feet in 2 Worlds I worked in multiple formats and with reporters from varied cultural backgrounds to produce a report aimed at the U.S. mainstream.
 At NYU, I found new ways to look at Latin America’s diversity and to learn from its recent history; and I discovered an amazing, untold story.
+As Expansión’s EIC, I learned that you can’t be a true leader if you do not have a team that’s willing to follow you (and help you move forward.)

-No, I don’t do Facebook.
+No, I don’t really do Facebook.

 connect